FCHXWH823/LLM4ChipDesign/README.md

 ## AutoChip to Generate Functional Verilog
 **Motivation:**
-AutoChip is designed to generate functional Verilog modules from an initial design prompt and testbench using a selected large language model.
+AutoChip generates functional Verilog modules from an initial design prompt and testbench using a selected large language model.
 Errors from compilation and simulation are fed back into the LLM for repair.

 - 📄 **Paper:** https://arxiv.org/abs/2311.04887
 - 💻 **Code:** https://github.com/shailja-thakur/AutoChip.git